 The Mail on Sunday has seen a top-level internal memo saying that the United Kingdom Council for Child Internet Safety (UKCCIS) can be scaled back .
 Sources suggest that ministers would halve the number of civil servants involved.

-strategies to ensure child internet safety.
+child internet safety.

 Department for Education sources said UKCCIS was still working on internet safety, but parts of the project had come to a natural conclusion.
 The Department refused to comment on the leak.